 CONCLUSION

-This experiment conclusively demonstrates that nanourea helps in enhancing seed productivity and quality when used as a supplement rather than a substitute to the recommended fertilizer doses.
+This experiment demonstrates that nanourea helps in enhancing seed productivity and quality when used as a supplement rather than a substitute to the recommended fertilizer doses.
 Treatment T4, which included 100% recommended fertilizer dose (100 kg Nitrogen per hectare and 60 kg P2O5 per hectare) alongside two applications of nanourea at 4 ml/l at 25 and 40 DAS, is most effective to enhance the growth, seed productivity and quality of okra cv.
 'Hisar Unnat' under spring-summer conditions.

 REFERENCES